MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -VisibleAliases
 Limits the aliases in the session to those specified in the value of this parameter, plus any aliases that you define in the AliasDefinition parameter.
-Wildcards are supported.
+Wildcard characters are supported.
 By default, all aliases that are defined by the Windows PowerShell engine and all aliases that modules export are visible in the session.

 For example: VisibleAliases="gcm", "gp"

-When any Visible parameter is included in the session configuration file, Windows PowerShell removes the Import-Module cmdlet and its "ipmo" alias from the session.
+When any Visible parameter is included in the session configuration file, Windows PowerShell removes the Import-Module cmdlet and its ipmo alias from the session.

 ```yaml
 Type: String[]